zacharycarter/voodoo/README.md

 Voodoo is a 3D game programming library written in C.

+Voodoo is meant to be called from [Janet](https://janet-lang.org/) scripts.

 Voodoo is focused on creating games for the browser.

 This is very much WIP.